barboraberkova/english-for-designers/README.md

 I believe that design is the solution for our world to function—it's everything around us, shaping us and making our world a better place.
 I hold the view that small details truly matter, even the ones no one can see, because they define the quality of everything we create.

+say what do I do, who am I?

 **[Read my story...](my-story.md)**

 If you'd like to connect or discuss a project, you can reach me at b.berkova@keyspace.cz